uwcms/UWVV/AnalysisTools/README.md

   * `intermediateStateCreation` for making Z candidates and other composite objects
   * `intermediateStateEmbedding` for variable embedding and manipulation of the intermediate composite objects
   * `intermediateStateSelection` for selecting the intermediate composites that will be built into final composite objects
-* Final states [1]
+* Initial states
-  * `finalStateCreation` for building final composite objects, e.g. Higgs boson candidates
+  * `initialStateCreation` for building full composite objects out of intermediate state objects, e.g. building Higgs boson candidates out of Z candidates
-  * `finalStateEmbedding` for variable embedding and manipulation of the final composite objects
+  * `initialStateEmbedding` for variable embedding and manipulation of the full composite objects
-  * `finalStateSelection` for cuts on the final composite objects
+  * `initialStateSelection` for cuts on the full composite objects

-[1] The unfortunate term "final state" is historical, and actually means "initial state".
-The point is, if the final state particles decayed from one object, this is that object.

 Steps happen in this order.
 It's fine to do nothing in a step.